 Bonus: Optional things to do in Stratford and around

-In case you have some more time in the city and are searching for more ideas of what to do in Stratford-upon-Avon, here I have some bonus recommendations:
+If you have some more time in the city and are searching for more ideas of what to do in Stratford-upon-Avon, here are some bonus recommendations:

-In case you are searching for places to visit near Stratford-upon-Avon, here is a good idea!
+If you are searching for places to visit near Stratford-upon-Avon, here is a good idea!
 Warwick Castle is a beautiful medieval castle full of history and myth, built by William the Conqueror in 1068.
-You can visit the castle and its dungeons, view the daily shows (Bowman shows or trebuchet, for example) or participate in activities such as Knight School, where you can learn tactical defense skills with the castle’s knight.
+You can visit the castle and its dungeons, view the daily shows (Bowman shows or trebuchet, for example) or participate in activities such as Knight School, where you can learn tactical defense skills from the castle’s knight.

 Warwick Castle is about half an hour away by train from Stratford.
 The train ticket is around £6.10 and you can check the timetable and buy it from here.

 If you are a big fan of the Hop-On/Hop-Off bus tours, then you should know there is one in Stratford-Upon-Avon as well!
-I personally wouldn’t recommend it because the city is so small, you can get anywhere you want by foot.
+I personally wouldn’t recommend it because the city is so small, you can get anywhere you want to by foot.

 But nevertheless, this could be a good option for people with limited mobility or if you are thinking of taking it anyway and also visit Mary Arden’s Farm which is located a bit outside the city – the bus will take you there as well

 PRICE: £15 for 24 hours and £23 for 48 hours.

 Hall’s Croft is another one of the 5 Shakespeare-related houses that you can visit in Stratford-upon-Avon.
-I recommend visiting it in case you are interested in finding out more about the life of Shakespeare’s daughter, Susanna, and her husband, the physician John Hall (hence the name of the house).
+I recommend visiting it if you are interested in finding out more about the life of Shakespeare’s daughter, Susanna, and her husband, the physician John Hall (hence the name of the house).
 Working hours are from 11 AM to 4 PM.
 The tour takes around 1 hour.